the French flag book cover

 Summary: The Crisis of European Sciences and Transcendental Phenomenology (page 3)

-The decline in faith in absolute reason leads to a decline in faith in the meaning of history, the world, humanity, and man himself.
-From the very beginning of the history of philosophy, we see the emergence of a struggle between a naïve faith in reason and skepsis—a scepticism that serves as its empiricist negation or devaluation.
-This skepsis posits the lived world, the world of actual experience, as one in which reason is absent.
+The loss of faith in absolute reason brings with it a loss of faith in the meaning of history, the world, humanity, and human beings themselves.
+From the very beginnings of the history of philosophy, we see the emergence of a struggle between a naïve faith in reason and skepsis—a form of scepticism that negates or undermines it from an empiricist standpoint.
+This skepsis presents the lived world, the world of actual experience, as one in which reason is absent.

 We are now facing the greatest danger: a descent into scepticism.
-To grasp the present crisis, we must come to an understanding of the movement of modern philosophy in its unity—despite all the oppositions it contains—from Descartes to the present day 1.
+To grasp the present crisis, we must understand the movement of modern philosophy as a whole—despite all the oppositions within it—from Descartes to the present day 1.

-Husserl observes that the authentic spiritual battles of European humanity are waged as battles between philosophers—namely, between sceptical philosophies (which, though they have retained the name, are no longer true philosophies) and real, still living philosophies 2.
+Husserl observes that the true spiritual struggles of European humanity are fought out between philosophers—between sceptical philosophies (which, though they retain the name, are no longer true philosophies) and real, living philosophies 2.

-A universal philosophy must be founded.
-Indeed, only in this way can we determine whether the Telos—the goal—that arose for European humanity with the birth of Greek philosophy, the aspiration to be a humanity born of philosophical reason, will turn out to have been nothing more than a mere illusion, a historically traceable accident, the contingent inheritance of a contingent humanity lost amid the multiplicity of human civilisations and histories.
-Or whether what was first intuited in Greek humanity is, rather, that very thing which [...] is essentially included in humanity as such 3.
+A universal philosophy must be established.
+Indeed, only in this way can we determine whether the telos—the goal—that arose for European humanity with the birth of Greek philosophy, the aspiration to become a humanity shaped by philosophical reason, will prove to have been nothing but an illusion, a historically traceable accident, the contingent legacy of a humanity adrift among the many civilisations and histories of humankind.
+Or whether what was first intuited in Greek civilisation is, rather, that very thing which [...] is essentially included in humanity as such 3.

 He presents The Crisis as a work in the history of philosophy, a historical study that will both reveal the practical possibility of a new philosophy 5 and shed light on the tragic failure of modern psychology 6.